Allowable Business Expenses UK 2026/27: What You Can Claim Against Tax

 Digital Record Keeping

-Making Tax Digital (MTD) requires VAT-registered businesses to keep digital records.
-From April 2026, this extends to income tax for sole traders and landlords with income over £50,000 (reducing to £30,000 in April 2027).
-Read our Making Tax Digital 2026 guide to understand what's changing.
+Making Tax Digital (MTD) now requires VAT-registered businesses to keep digital records.
+Since April 2026, MTD for Income Tax also applies to sole traders and landlords with income over £50,000 (reducing to £30,000 from April 2027).
+Read our MTD for Income Tax 2026 guide for full details on the requirements.

 AccountsOS automatically captures and categorises your expenses from receipts, bank feeds, and invoices - ensuring you're always MTD compliant without manual data entry.